Graduate Assistantships and Fellowships

 Geology Department Funding Sources

-The Geology Department has three named scholarships that are awarded on an annual basis to graduate students in support of field research.
+The Geology Department has several named scholarships that are awarded on an annual basis to graduate students in support of field research.